PRE-RIDING THE FINISH on FRIDAY

 PLEASE STAGE ACCORDING TO YOUR WAVE.
 It is each and every rider’s responsibility to start in the correct wave.
 Once the first wave has started, ONLY the next wave will move up to the starting line.

-All Iceman and Slush Cup categories will be timed using GUN TIME – the clock for your wave starts when the first rider in the wave crosses the start line.
+All Bell’s Beer Iceman and Meijer Slush Cup categories will be timed using GUN TIME —the clock for your wave starts when the first rider in the wave crosses the start line.

 Riders starting in an earlier wave than their assigned wave will be automatically disqualified.
 Riders starting in a later wave than their assigned wave will be timed as if they started in the correct wave.

-Two clothing bag trucks will be parked at Kalkaska Middle School.
-Each racer will receive a numbered adhesive strip that corresponds to their race number.
-That number is to be used for your clothing bag.
-The clothing will be transported to the finish line and placed under the big tent for you to pick-up.
-Each rider is responsible for providing their own bag.
-Please don’t place valuables in your bag as we cannot be responsible for lost or stolen items.
-The first truck will be for waves 1-25, and the second for waves 26-49.
+Each racer will receive a luggage tag for their tag.
+Write your race # on your tag!
+That numberis to be used for your clothing bag.
+Clothing will be transported to the finish line and placed under the big tent for you to pick-up.
+Please don't place valuables in your bag as we cannot be responsible for lost or stolen items.

 CUT OFF TIME

 For the personal safety of all riders, the Iceman course will close at 2:00 PM at Williamsburg Rd.
 Those riders (except for Pros) failing to meet the 2:00 PM cut off time will be directed off the course and into a waiting bus to continue on to the finish line.